dadebulba/services-api/README.md

 # Services REST API NestJS

 ## Description
-The project was developed using the following tech stack:
-- Postgres v12
-- Node.js v16
-- Nest.js v6.10
-- TypeORM v0.2
-- TypeScript

----
 The project includes two main REST APIs to comply with [Story requirements](https://www.figma.com/file/zeaWiePnc3OCe34I4oZbzN/Service-Card-List?node-id=0%3A1):
-  - Services (available under `/services` endpoint)
+  - Services (available under `/services` path)
-  - Versions (available under `/versions` endpoint)
+  - Versions (available under `/versions` path)

-All basic CRUD operations are implemented for both Services and Versions (see next section).
+All basic CRUD operations are implemented for both Services and Versions (see API doc section).

 Furthermore, all the POST, PUT and DELETE requests are protected using an api-key (i.e. `supersecret`).
-This auth method has been implemented since I expect another service to provide user managment functionalities including the login methods to fetch the required API key.
-In fact the idea is to keep the Services APIs as a Microservice responsible for the management of Services with linked versions only.
-This doesn't prevent it to interact with others Microservices.
+This auth method has been implemented since I expect another service to provide user management functionalities including the login methods to fetch the required API key.
+In fact, the idea is to keep the Services APIs as a Microservice responsible only for the management of Services with linked versions.
+This doesn't prevent it from interacting with other Microservices.

-Another design implementation cosists in the return only of ids of versions linked with each service when calling the `GET /services` or `GET /services/:id` APIs.
-This decision has been made to prevent higher resource usage than required when showing up only the dashboard where the details of versions are not relevant.
-If we want to display the actual versions details linked with a service, the API `GET /services/:id/versions` can be used.
+Another design implementation consists of only returning IDs of versions linked with each service when calling the `GET /services` or `GET /services/:id` APIs.
+This decision has been made to prevent higher resource usage than required when showing the services in the dashboard where the details of versions are not relevant.
+If we want to display the actual versions detail linked with a service, the API `GET /services/:id/versions` can be used.

 Moreover, all the user inputs are validated to prevent errors.
 If a wrong or unexpected parameter is used, a `400 - Bad Request` response is returned highlighting the error.

-Finally, to allow pagination, when calling the `GET /services` endpoint a limit on the number of returned items can be specified as query param, then a list of items along with an offset and total number of elements is returned.
-Thanks to this design decision, the frontend developer is free to choose the amount of items and pages to display according to various screen sizes.
+Finally, to allow pagination, when calling the `GET /services` endpoint, a limit on the number of returned items can be specified as a query param, then a list of items along with an offset and total number of elements is returned.
+Thanks to this design decision, the developer is free to choose the number of items and pages to display according to his requirements.

 ## Quickstart

-You can run the project by simply running the docker-compose, the REST APIs will be exposed on `http://localhost:3000`
+Clone the project in your local machine.
+Then you can start the project by simply running the docker-compose file, the server will start on `http://localhost:3000`

 ```bash
 $ cd services-api
 $ docker compose up
 ```

-The command will deploy the actual services-api and a Postgres instance with some mock data for testing purpose.
+The command will deploy the actual services-api and a Postgres instance with some mock data for testing purposes.

 ## REST API Docs
-All the API calls can be imported in [Insomnia.rest](https://insomnia.rest) using the file `InsomniaServicesAssignmentBulbarelli.json` present in the root of the project.
+All the API calls can be imported in [Insomnia.rest](https://insomnia.rest) using the file `InsomniaServicesAssignmentBulbarelli.json` present in the root of the project (https://github.com/dadebulba/services-api/blob/main/InsomniaServicesAssignmentBulbarelli.json).

 ### Services APIs